Engineering

 - Free Trial Evaluation is easy, with a 14-day free trial of all premium integrations (including AWS, GCP and Azure).

-- API Support CloudQuery's plugin-based architecture makes it easy to import data from any of your existing tools and export this information to the services that you already use to analyze data and manage incidents.
+- API Support CloudQuery's integration-based architecture makes it easy to import data from any of your existing tools and export this information to the services that you already use to analyze data and manage incidents.

 - SQL-based querying CloudQuery offers SQL-based querying, making it easy to ask complex questions of your cloud data using a language your team will be familiar with.